romanz/amodem/doc/DESIGN.md

 SSH and GPG do this by means of a simple interprocess communication protocol (usually a unix domain socket) and an agent (`ssh-agent`) or GPG key daemon (`gpg-agent`).
 The `trezor-agent` mimics these two protocols.

 These two agents make the connection between the front end (e.g. a `gpg --sign` command, or an `ssh user@fqdn`).
-And then they wait for a request from the `front end', and then do the actual asking for a password and subsequent using the private key to sign or decrypt something.
+And then they wait for a request from the 'front end', and then do the actual asking for a password and subsequent using the private key to sign or decrypt something.

 The various hardware wallets (Trezor, KeepKey and Ledger) each have the ability (as of Firmware 1.3.4) to use the NIST P-256 elliptic curve to sign, encrypt or decrypt.
 This curve can be used with S/MIME, GPG and SSH.